NUISANCEMC/docker-devel/README.md

 The NUISANCE Docker Developer image is just a wrapper around your current terminal that makes it behave as if its CentOS7 and lets you navigate a NUISANCE build directory on your current machine.

+### Prequisites
+To actually run and use NUISANCE you will need the following things installed on your host machine
+- Docker : See above for links for this
+- ROOT : To analyse NUISANCE outputs graphically you will still need a local installation of ROOT on your host machine.
+Note this will end up being different to the one used by NUISANCE inside the docker image.
+Any version of ROOT 5+ should be sufficient as all you need it for is to open standard ROOT files.
+Pre-compiled binaries for many machines can be found here: https://root.cern.ch/content/release-61008

 ### Setup Instructions
 First, edit the setup.sh script to choose a valid mount point.
 The Default is set to `$HOME/NUISANCEMC`.
-You should choose somewhere you have read/write access as this is where you will be storing MC files for the nuisance client.
+You should choose somewhere you have read/write access as this is where you will be storing the NUISANCE files.
 ```
 [HostOS]$ cd docker
 [HostOS]$ emacs -nw setup.sh